snico432/injection-tracker/report/report.md

 | mAP@50 | 0.479 | 0.370 |
 | mAP@50-95 | 0.145 | 0.099 |

-These results, as well as testing on a webcam feed, indicated that the model was indeed able to segment the navel and that there was room for improvement.
-The next step was to expand the dataset and improve the robustness of the model.
+These results — along with qualitative tests on a live webcam feed — confirmed that the model could detect and segment the navel, though with limited accuracy.
+The relatively low mAP@50–95 scores highlight insufficient localization precision and segmentation quality, likely due to the small dataset size and lack of visual diversity.

----
+The next phase of experimentation focused on expanding the dataset and improving model robustness across lighting and posture variations.

-### Second Model: Expanded and More Robust Collection
+### Second Model: Expanded Dataset and Negative Samples

 During a live demonstration with Prof. Bruce, the first model exhibited two key issues:

-1. **False positives**, e.g., detecting the navel on the ceiling.
+1. **False positives**, such as detecting the navel on the ceiling.
-2. **Poor detection** when the abdomen was compressed (e.g., while sitting hunched over).
+2. **Poor detection** when the abdomen was compressed (e.g., when sitting hunched over).

-To address these, I expanded the dataset and introduced **negative images** (frames without a navel).
-Initially, I separated negatives into their own folder.
-I later mixed them into the same folders as positive samples, as I thought that it would make no difference.
-However, I realized that I should have kept the negatives in a separate folder in order to maintain a clear control over the data being included in training.
-There were 40 negative images in their own folder, along with any negatives that were included implicitly in the other folders.
-During training, YOLO reported **62 background images**, indicating that 22 negatives were included implicitly.
+To address these issues, the dataset was expanded and negative images (frames without a visible navel) were introduced.
+Initially, the negatives were stored in a separate folder, but were later mixed into the same directories as positive samples under the assumption that it would not affect training.
+In retrospect, it would have been preferable to keep them separate to maintain explicit control over which negatives were included.
+In total, 40 negatives were stored in their own folder, with additional negatives implicitly present in other directories.
+During training, YOLO reported 62 background images, indicating that 22 negatives were included implicitly.

+## Data Collection

-Data was captured under a broader range of lighting conditions to improve robustness:
+Additional data was captured under a broader range of lighting conditions to improve robustness:
-- Flashlight-lit low-light indoor setting
+- Low-light indoor scenes illuminated by a flashlight
 - Outdoor daylight conditions
 - Bathroom lighting conditions

-All new frames were saved as **PNGs** rather than **JPEGs** (the format used to train the first model).
-Using PNGs helps preserve high-frequency detail, which is important for the model to learn an accurate segmentation of the navel.
-This was another oversight on my part, as I should have trained on PNGs from the start.
-However, it is possible that this change may have encouraged the model to learn more generalizable features due to subtle compression artifacts in the JPEGs.
+All new frames were saved as PNGs rather than JPEGs (the format used in the first dataset).
+PNGs preserve high-frequency detail that is useful for learning fine segmentation boundaries.
+While this change introduced inconsistency between datasets, it may have unintentionally improved generalization by exposing the model to subtle JPEG compression artifacts in earlier runs.

-Otherwise, this model was trained for 300 epochs (vs 120 for the first model), with all other hyperparameters set to YOLO's default values.
+The model was trained for 300 epochs (compared to 120 in the first model), with all other hyperparameters kept at YOLO’s default values.

 #### Dataset Composition